smith981/silex-skeleton/README.md

 php composer.phar create-project --stability="dev" smith981/silex-skeleton silex
 ```
 This will create the installation in the 'silex' directory.
-2. Change the title in views/base.twig.html so that it shows your site name.
+2. Change the title in src/smith981/silex-skeleton/views/base.twig.html so that it shows your site name.
 3. If you need a database, open index.php and uncomment the lines that register Doctrine DBAL and edit the connection parameters there.
-4. Create your routes as needed in index.php, and your views in the 'views' directory.
+4. Create your routes as needed in index.php, and your views in the src/smith981/silex-skeleton/views.

 **Package includes *.htaccess* used for removing 'index.php' from url!** Be sure .htaccess overrides are allowed by your httpd.conf settings.